Diseases & Conditions

 Basic shoulder strengthening

 Attach elastic tubing to a doorknob at home.
 Gently pull the elastic tubing toward your body.
-Hold for a count of five.
-Repeat five times with each arm.
-Perform twice a day.
+Hold for a count of 5.
+Repeat 5times with each arm.
+Perform twice (2 times) a day.

 Stand facing a wall with your hands on the wall and your feet shoulder-width apart.
 Slowly perform a push-up.
-Repeat five times.
-Hold for a count of five.
-Perform twice a day.
+Hold for a count of 5.
+Repeat 5 times.
+Perform twice (2 times) a day.

 Sit upright in a chair with armrest, with your feet touching the floor.
 Use your arms to slowly rise off the chair.
-Hold for a count of five.
-Repeat five times.
-Perform twice a day.
+Hold for a count of 5.
+Repeat 5 times.
+Perform twice (2 times) a day.

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.